 Aim for shorter paragraphs

-When it comes to blogging, shorter is better every time.
+When it comes to writing, shorter is better every time.
 Readers skim, and it is infinitely harder to catch sight of an interesting snippet in a wall of text than it is when you have short, concise sentences and paragraphs.
 Remember that humans tend to have shorter attention spans now than they ever did years ago, and you don’t want someone losing track halfway through and deciding it’s not worth carrying on.

 How to have better paragraphs

 Stick to short paragraphs, and it will be up to you to decide exactly what “short” means.
-A typical blog post will be between 1000 and 2500 words, and according to some rather in-depth research on lengths of blog-related things, the optimal length of paragraphs in your blog post should be three sentences.
+A typical blog post will be between 1000 and 2500 words, and according to some rather in-depth research on lengths of related things, the optimal length of paragraphs in your post should be three sentences.

 That gives the reader enough space to read, think, and find some value in your post, without feeling rushed through sentence after sentence.